hyperether/pipitit-node-sdk/README.md

 ## License
 -------
-*pipitit-node* is licensed under the MIT License.
+*tradeblock-node* is licensed under the MIT License.